-C. Cash and Cash Equivalents
+C. Cash, Cash Equivalents and Investments

 The Authority considers all highly liquid investments with an original maturity of less than three months when purchased to be cash equivalents.
+Cash and cash equivalents are carried at cost, which approximates fair market value.
+Investments with an initial maturity of more than three months are reported as Investments.